Misspecification-robust likelihood-free inference in high dimensions: Introduction

 \section{Introduction}

-From its humble beginnings roughly two decades ago, the approximate Bayesian computation (ABC) inference framework for simulator-based models with an intractable likelihood has witnessed a remarkable development over the recent years and a growing interest from a number of diverse application fields \citep{secrier2009abc,itan2009origins,drovandi2011estimation,corander2017frequency,cameron2012approximate,jarvenpaa2019bayesian,shen2019pneumococcal,simola2019machine}.
-The standard workhorse of ABC has until recently been the sequential Monte Carlo algorithm, which builds an importance sampler by starting from the prior distribution for model parameters and then successively adapts this proposal distribution towards the approximate posterior distribution from which samples are ultimately sought \citep{beaumont2009adaptive,del2012adaptive}.
-For general overviews of the computational and statistical aspects of ABC, see \citep{marin2012approximate,lintusaari2017fundamentals}.
-Alongside ABC, other likelihood-free techniques for simulator-based models have continued to thrive, most notably synthetic likelihood \citep{wood2010statistical,price2018bayesian,ong2018variational} and indirect inference \citep{drovandi2015bayesian}.
+Likelihood free inference (LFI) framework for simulator-based models with an intractable likelihood has witnessed a remarkable development over the past couple of decades and a growing interest from a number of diverse application fields \citep{secrier2009abc,itan2009origins,drovandi2011estimation,corander2017frequency,cameron2012approximate,jarvenpaa2019bayesian,shen2019pneumococcal,simola2019machine}.
+Methodologically, the field has its roots in Approximate Bayesian Computation (ABC), followed by and subsequent work synthesising ABC with established Monte Carlo inference algorithms \citep{beaumont2009adaptive,del2012adaptive}.
+For general overviews of the computational and statistical aspects of ABC, see \citep{marin2012approximate,lintusaari2017fundamentals,sisson2018handbook}.